IGinX-THU/IGinX/docs/quickStarts/IginXBySource-EnglishVersion.md

 [INFO] ------------------------------------------------------------------------
 ```

-Additionally, IginX supports Docker.
-Use the following command to build a local IginX image:
+Additionally, IGinX supports Docker.
+Use the following command to build a local IGinX image:

 ```shell
 mvn clean package -pl core -DskipTests docker:build
 ```

-This may not work, which is not an immediate issue because you don't need Docker for IginX installation.
+This may not work, which is not an immediate issue because you don't need Docker for IGinX installation.

 ## Launch